Basic of Macroeconomics - a subject offered in English 330-ES1-2MKR1#E

 Field: economic sciences; science discipline: economics

-Number of teaching hours: 15 hours of lectures and 15 hours of exercises
+Number of teaching hours: 15 hours of lectures + 30 hours of classes

 Quantitative indicators: